-(iii) Covid-19 protocol for working during lockdown
+(iii) Covid-19 protocol in place

-During the lockdown period, the following guidelines were followed, namely:
+The following guidelines were followed, namely:

-- Employees had to attend work with their Identity Card and Work Access Permit; - Body Temperature (using Forehead Non-Contact Infrared Thermometer) were taken and recorded on arrival, at mid-day and before leaving the LSL premises. - Body temperature had to be below 37.5°; - Employees with temperature above 37.5° were not allowed access.
+- Body Temperature (using Forehead Non-Contact Infrared Thermometer) were taken and recorded on arrival, at midday and before leaving the LSL premises; - Body temperature had to be below 37.5°; - Employees with temperature above 37.5° were not allowed access.
 Those with temperature above acceptable level on leaving in the afternoon were asked not to attend work on the following day; - Employees had to wear masks and gloves at all times; - Employees had to maintain social distancing (1.5 meters) at all times; - Disinfection was carried out every hour; - Those using their bicycle or motorcycle were not allowed to carry passengers; and - In cars, only one driver and one passenger were allowed.